Installation | Topics | Beyond Lino

 Understanding what’s needed

 A Lino production site involves several processes running on a server.
 These processes share files on the file system, which they can read, create, delete and modify.
-This is why we need to care about file permissions as soon as we are on a production site with more than one site maintainer.
+This is why we need to care about file permissions as soon as we are on a production site with more than one server administrator.

 For example, when Lino’s lino.log file doesn’t exist, then the running process will create a new file.
 This process can be a maintainer who launches manually e.g. pm prep or pm dump2py, it can be the Apache web server, the linod daemon, a cron job like Configuring logrotate or make_snapshot.sh, …